-credit risk measures.
-These include, for example, market-based indicators such as market implied ratings and credit default spreads.
-By leveraging these and other available tools, the KID may provide retail investors with a more complete understanding of the product and the nature of the credit risk.
+As an alternative, we encourage an approach that recognises and incorporates information from a variety of credit risk measures.
+These could include, for example, market-based indicators such as market implied ratings and credit default spreads.
+By leveraging these and other available tools, the prospectus materials may provide retail investors with additional perspectives on the nature of the credit risk.

-We also urge the ESAs to ensure that there is a clear disclosure in the KID to the effect that, although credit ratings may have been used to formulate certain information provided in the KID, credit ratings are not designed for, or intended for use by, retail investors and it would be inappropriate for retail investors to rely on credit ratings in making investment decisions.
+We also urge ESMA to ensure that there is a clear disclosure in the prospectus materials to the effect that, although credit ratings may be disclosed in the Registration Document, credit ratings are not designed for, or intended for use by, retail investors and it would be inappropriate for retail investors to rely on credit ratings in making investment decisions.

 III.
-The PRIIPs Proposal is Inconsistent with International Policy
+The Proposal is Inconsistent with International Policy

-The proposal set forth in the Joint Consultation Paper to leverage credit ratings for PRIIPs is wholly inconsistent with EU and broader international regulatory policy objectives to reduce reliance on credit ratings.
+The proposal set forth in the Consultation Paper to leverage credit ratings for both the Securities Note and Registration Document for retail debt and derivatives is wholly inconsistent with EU and broader international regulatory policy objectives to reduce reliance on credit ratings.